Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 more recent than the client may be aware of.
 These proofs are verified as
 follows:

-1. Verify that `tree_head.size` is greater than the size of the tree head advertised by the client.
+1. If the client advertised a `standard` tree head type, verify that `tree_head.size` is greater than the size advertised by the client.
+If the client advertised a `provisional` tree head type, verify that `tree_head.size` is greater than the size of the associated provisional tree head.

 2. Verify `combined` as executing the following proofs in this order: